 Man wanted in Middletown shooting turns himself into police

 Dec.
-20—Middletown police issued a wanted notice via social media last week for a suspect in a shooting at a residence on Dec.
-12. That suspect turned himself in Sunday.
+21—Middletown police issued a wanted notice via social media last week for a suspect in a shooting at a residence on Dec 11.
+That suspect turned himself in Sunday.

 On Dec.
 15, the department posted that 46-year-old James A. Lyle is wanted for felonious assault.